Update on March 26, 2018: Weigel was sentenced to two years of probation on two counts of battery.

 NOBLESVILLE, Ind. - A former Noblesville Schools instructional assistant faces battery charges.

 “Seven students that came forth in February, another six came forward in March,” said Hamilton County Chief Deputy Prosecutor Andre Miksha.

 Prosecutors say more than half a dozen students at White River Elementary accuse former teaching assistant Ted Weigel of touching them inappropriately.
 According to court documents, students said Weigel made them uncomfortable.

 “Commenting on bras that were visible and even touching a bra strap in the back.
 Usually, these touches were over the clothes…very rarely was it under the shirt,” said Miksha.

 Students told police the incidents took place only when other teachers were not around.
-Miksha says the students, who are all under 14 years old, reported Weigle after a body safety class.
+Miksha says the students, who are all under 14 years old, reported Weigel after a body safety class.
 Miksha says body safety classes help kids identify the inappropriate contact.

 “Our kids grow up and we always have to make sure our kids understand body safety,” said Miksha.